Engineering Staff Advisory Council Bylaws

 - Be responsible for meeting minutes as defined in Article IV.

-- Inform council members of upcoming meetings and events at least one week in advance.
+- Inform councilors of upcoming meetings and events at least one week in advance.

-- Reserve rooms and facilities to host meetings.
+- Confirm meeting schedule and reserve rooms and facilities to host meetings.

-- Work with the college webmaster to maintain the ESAC website.
+- Work with the college webmaster to maintain the ESAC website unless otherwise delegated to another ESAC councilor.

 - Be responsible for the ESAC meeting attendance roster.